STANDARDS

 If AI can do so much, what will be left for people to do?
 That’s one of the concerns about the technology.

 For now, the new AI tools are too unreliable to replace human workers.
 The bots were trained on internet text—which isn’t always factual—so they sometimes get things wrong and even make stuff up.
-Their responses can be offensive and full of harmful stereotypes absorbed from the internet.
+Their responses can be offensive and full of harmful absorbed from the internet.
 (Researchers are trying to fix these issues.)
 AI also can have trouble generating images of certain things—such as human hands.
 Plus, ChatGPT’s training ended in 2021—it has no information on anything that has happened since.

 Still, AI can help people do some jobs faster.
 One study found that computer coders using an AI tool completed their tasks 56 percent faster than those who did not.